The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Results: The Landscape of User-centered Misinformation Interventions

 \subsubsection{Time of intervention}

 Misinformation interventions can address different points in time in the context of social media use.
-While countermeasures that take place long before the actual usage of social media (e.g., trainings, educational games for school lessons) were excluded from analysis, we included countermeasures that take place immediately before the exposure (e.g., short messages when logging in to a social media platform).
-We found that 24 interventions take place \textit{pre exposure} to misinformation (including 2 interventions coming with a combination of timings; 20 publications).
-For example, \citet{pennycook_fighting_2020} nudged participants of a large-scaled online study to think about accuracy before getting a news-sharing task.
+While countermeasures that take place long before the actual usage of social media (e.g., trainings, educational games for school lessons, inoculation) were excluded from analysis, we included countermeasures that take place immediately before the exposure (e.g., short messages when logging in to a social media platform).
+We found that {37} interventions take place \textit{pre-exposure} to misinformation (including {5} interventions coming with a combination of timings; {32} publications).
+For example, \citet{pennycook_fighting_2020} nudged participants of a large-scale online study to think about accuracy before getting a news-sharing task.
 They asked participants to rate a headline's accuracy before exposing them to multiple other headlines and measuring their sharing intentions.
 Indeed, they found that giving a simple accuracy induction resulted in increased sharing discernment \citep{pennycook_fighting_2020}.
-The majority of interventions (71 interventions in 53 publications) however, is designed to take place immediately \textit{during} the exposure to misinformation.
-This includes most of the corrections, warnings, labels and highlighting approaches.
+The majority of interventions ({114} interventions in {86} publications) however, is designed to take place immediately \textit{during} the exposure to misinformation {while users are engaging with a social media platform or other content and encounter misinformation.}.
+This includes most of the corrections, warnings, labels, and highlighting approaches.
 For example, \citet{bode_see_2018} compare algorithmic corrections via related articles from Snopes with social corrections via user comments underneath a Facebook post referring to the same debunking link on Snopes.